-David L. Gitlin.
-Mr. Gitlin, a 22-year veteran of UTC, was appointed President and Chief Executive Officer of Carrier in June 2019.
-He most recently served as President and Chief Operating Officer of Collins Aerospace Systems from 2018 to 2019.
-Previously, Mr. Gitlin was President of UTC Aerospace Systems from 2015 to 2018 and, after leading the integration of Goodrich Corporation with UTC's Hamilton Sundstrand business unit from 2011 to 2012, he served as both Senior Vice President and President of UTC Aerospace Systems' Aircraft Systems segment between 2012 and 2015.
-Prior to the formation of UTC Aerospace Systems, Mr. Gitlin served in various other roles at Hamilton Sundstrand from 2002 to 2011 as President of Aerospace Customers & Business Development; President of Auxiliary Power, Engine & Control Systems; Vice President and General Manager of Hamilton Sundstrand Power Systems; Vice President of Pratt & Whitney Programs; and General Manager of Rolls-Royce/General Electric Programs.
-Before joining Hamilton Sundstrand, Mr. Gitlin served in roles at UTC headquarters and Pratt & Whitney from 1997 to 2002 focused on mergers and acquisitions.
-In addition to his leadership roles, he has extensive experience in business development, strategy, and mergers and acquisitions.
-Mr. Gitlin holds a bachelor's degree from Cornell University, a Juris Doctorate from the University of Connecticut and an MBA from the MIT Sloan School of Management.
+David Gitlin.
+Mr. Gitlin was appointed President and Chief Executive Officer of Carrier in June 2019.
+He most recently served as President and Chief Operating Officer of Collins Aerospace from 2018 to 2019 and President of UTC Aerospace Systems from 2015 to 2018 after leading the integration of Goodrich Corporation with UTC.
+Prior to the formation of UTC Aerospace Systems, Mr. Gitlin worked for UTC's Hamilton Sundstrand division as President of Aerospace Customers & Business Development; Vice President of Auxiliary Power, Engine & Control Systems; Vice President and General Manager of Hamilton Sundstrand Power Systems; Vice President of Pratt & Whitney programs; and General Manager of Rolls-Royce/General Electric programs.
+Before joining Hamilton Sundstrand, he served in roles at UTC headquarters and Pratt & Whitney.
+Mr. Gitlin earned a bachelor's degree from Cornell University, a Juris Doctor from the University of Connecticut School of Law and an MBA from MIT's Sloan School of Management.